 How to establish an MOU

-The Office of Legal Affairs maintains a list of active and inactive MOU’s.
-Faculty may request that the University establish an MOU with a new site or an inactive site, or renew MOU with a soon-to-expire site, by submitting a request to the Office of Legal Affairs using the MOU request form provided.
+Faculty may request that the University establish an MOU with a new site or an inactive site, or renew MOU with a soon-to-expire site, by submitting a request to the Legal Affairs Helpdesk using the MOU request form provided.

 Please give the Office of Legal Affairs sufficient time to process the request before a student’s internship is to start.
 We recommend a minimum of thirty days, because on occasion the facility will have issues with the language of the MOU that takes time to work out.
 In addition, many if not most facilities are now requiring students to undergo criminal background investigations and/or health screens.